mike-french/expaca/README.md

   - sends completed frames to the client
   - exits after some number of generations
 - cell worker (`ni*nj` instances)
-  - multistage initialization of state
+  - multistage initialization: location, neighborhood, initial state
   - start processing
   - send state to each neighbor
   - receive state from each neighbor